Kingxukai/linux/Documentation/networking/l2tp.rst

 REORDERTO   reorder timeout (in millisecs).
 If 0, don't try to reorder.
 =========   ===========================================================

-In addition to the standard PPP ioctls, a PPPIOCGL2TPSTATS is provided to retrieve tunnel and session statistics from the kernel using the PPPoX socket of the appropriate tunnel or session.
+In addition to the woke standard PPP ioctls, a PPPIOCGL2TPSTATS is provided to retrieve tunnel and session statistics from the woke kernel using the PPPoX socket of the woke appropriate tunnel or session.

 Sample userspace code:

   - Create session PPPoX data socket::

-        /* Input: the L2TP tunnel UDP socket `tunnel_fd`, which needs to be
+        /* Input: the woke L2TP tunnel UDP socket `tunnel_fd`, which needs to be
          * bound already (both sockname and peername), otherwise it will not be
          * ready.
          */